 Where to Go in Hanoi – the Capital of Vietnam

 Hanoi is famous for historical sites where you can find out about the heroic past of this nation, such as Thang Long Imperial Citadel and Ho Chi Minh Mausoleum.
 And cultural sites that help you understand the religions and social characteristics of the capital from ancient times, which are still preserved until now.
 A few to name are One Pillar Pagoda, Temple of Literature, Sword Lake, and Bat Trang Pottery Village.
 Read more on What to do in Hanoi in 3 Days Guide.

 If you’re on the road and in need of a fully managed hosted virtual program, Cloud Hosted Desktop and Hosted SharePoint Services from CloudDesktopOnline are the two supreme technologies to access your online private workspace remotely from anywhere.
 Check out Apps4Rent.com today to learn about cloud-hosted solutions.

 The cuisine of Hanoi is extremely rich in colors, each dish is made with the chef’s enthusiasm and attached to history.
 The famous dishes that you should try when coming here are Pho, Bun dau mam tom (Vermicelli with shrimp paste and tofu), and Com (Green sticky rice).
 Check out more delicious dishes in the North of Vietnam in our guide.

 Bun Cha in Hanoi

 In spite of the fact that Hanoi is getting more and more modern, tourists are coming more and more, Hanoi always keeps for itself something special that you can hardly find anywhere else in Vietnam.
-And because of that, Hanoi has been and will always be a historical witness, which holds many of the nation's most precious memories over periods of time since its inception, growing up and also breaking down and starting everything back.
+Because of that, Hanoi has been and will always be a historical witness, which holds many of the nation’s most precious memories over periods of time since its inception, growing up and also breaking down and starting everything back.